 Watch past Summer Fellows describe their experience or read about it first-hand on the Fellows’ blog.

 BECOME A SUMMER FELLOW

 The Summer Fellowship Program places eligible students with Franklin County nonprofit organizations for a 10-week period.
 Students receive valuable experience and a paid stipend for their work, while nonprofits benefit from the additional support students provide to a specific program or objective.

-Individuals fitting the following criteria are eligible to apply for program:
+Individuals fitting the following criteria are eligible to apply for the program:

-The Fellowship is 10 weeks long running from June 5, 2017 to August 11, 2017.
-This would include the full-time work of the Fellow, Learning Circle meetings, and any opening and closing orientation sessions for both the Fellow and selected organization.
+The Fellowship is a 10-week program running from June 3, 2024 to August 9, 2024.
+This would include the full-time work of the Fellow, Learning Circle meetings, and any opening and closing orientation sessions for both the Fellow and the selected organization.